kujenga/website/content/blog/goml-mlp.md

 happens.

-While naming conventions for neural networks can be used in different ways, Perceptrons are generally thought of as a sub-class of [feed-forward neural networks][feedForwardWiki], where the neurons are organized into a series of discrete layers, with activations from one layer passed as inputs to the next.
+While naming conventions for neural networks can be used in different ways, perceptrons are generally thought of as a sub-class of [feed-forward neural networks][feedForwardWiki], where the neurons are organized into a series of discrete layers, with activations from one layer passed as inputs to the next.